 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-What can you expect from this article?
+What should you anticipate from this article?

-Why Choose Automated Testing?
+Why Opt for Automated Testing?

-- Helpful in preparing Test data.
+- Aids in devising Test data.

 Candidates for Automation

-See Also => How to Translate Manual Test Cases into Automation Scripts?
+See Also => How to Transpose Manual Test Cases into Automation Scripts?

 What You Will Learn: